gmasson/babyvps/README.md

     git clone https://github.com/gmasson/babyvps.git

-Open the project folder with the command:
+Change the permissions and open the folder with the command:

-    cd ./babyvps-master
+    chmod -R 750 babyvps && cd ./babyvps

 Then open the file 'babyvps.sh' using the command: